 Rank for Featured Snippets: Best Practices

 A study on rich answers (snippets are just one type of rich answer) by Stone Temple Consulting that included featured snippets analyzed over 100,000 examples and 850,000 search queries.
 Their study found that Google offered some form of a rich answer about 19% of the time.
 Upon conducting the test again, Stone Temple Consulting found that results containing rich answers had increased to 31.2% in some categories, meaning that feature snippets are increasing in importance (for those wanting to get a deep dive into Rich Answers, we highly suggest their guide).

 The practices set forth by Stone Temple Consulting from their tests resulted in a 40% success rate for featured snippet results.
 The following are their recommended best practices to rank for a featured snippet.

-Google favors websites that rank in the first five positions to use for featured snippets (Hubspot).
-Using your SEO tool of choice, find out which pages of yours either rank in the top five, or could rank in the top five if you optimize them.
-Depending on what you already use, be it SEMrush, Ahrefs, Majestic, etc, find out which of your pages rank in the top five.
+Google favors websites that rank higher in the SERP (search engine result page) to give the featured snippet position.
+Using your SEO tool of choice, find out which pages of yours either rank in the top 10, or could rank in the top 10 if you optimize them.
+Depending on what you already use, be it SEMrush, Ahrefs, or something else, find out which of your pages rank in the top 10.
 Whatsmyserp has some great free features also.
 SEMrush allows some basic free SEO analysis.

 No Content?
 No Problem.
 Start With Keyword Research

-Luckily for us, we had a great post that was ranked atop the Snack Pack.
-We tested this theory to see if we could indeed, place our snack pack-able content in the snippet box.
+Luckily for us, we had a great post that was ranked atop the SERP.
+We tested this theory to see if we could really get the featured snippet position and get our answer in the snippet box.

 Before, the snippet was featured by another article.